Skip to main content

 Communication Skills

 Senior project managers should have exemplary communication skills.
-They must be able to not only deliver messages to the appropriate stakeholders using the appropriate tools at the right time, they must also be able to understand and interpret communication as well.
+You must be able to deliver messages to the appropriate stakeholders using the appropriate tools at the right time, and understand and interpret verbal and non-verbal communication as well.

 Mentoring and Coaching Skills

 This is a key differentiating skill between junior and senior project managers.
-Not only must a project manager know their role and project management tools, techniques, and frameworks, they may also need to teach and coach others on these as well.
+You need to know your role and project management techniques, tools, and frameworks, as well as teach and coach others.

-For instance, a project manager may need to provide coaching to the Scrum team on how to use certain project planning tools such as a Work Breakdown Structure, User Story creation, or project management methodology such as Scrum or Kanban
+For instance, you might need to provide coaching to the Scrum team on how to use certain project planning tools such as a work breakdown structure, create user stories, or use a project management methodology such as Kanban.

-Likewise, they may need to teach a project stakeholder like the sponsor about an agile project management delivery framework like Scrum or the project life cycle, as well as what their role is.
+Likewise, you might need to teach a project stakeholder about an agile project management delivery framework like Scrum or the project life cycle, as well as what their role in the project is.

 How Many Years Of Experience Does A Senior PM Need?

-According to insights from job recruitment sites like Glassdoor, senior project managers on average have between 5 to 8 years of work experience (with 5 years being the minimum).
+Senior project managers on average have between 5 to 8 years of work experience (with 5 years being the minimum), according to insights from job recruitment sites like Glassdoor.

-What is important to be considered is being able to develop project management skills in the areas of project planning, communication, and leadership to be able to demonstrate above average performance and knowledge in these areas.
+What is important is being able to develop project management skills in the areas of project planning, communication, and leadership and demonstrating above average performance and knowledge in these areas.

 Is Getting Promoted Just Right Place, Right Time?

 It’s human nature to compare ourselves to others.
-We may look at peers and colleagues who are also in project management roles and wonder, “how did they get promoted and I didn’t?”
-Is there truth in the saying that getting promoted is really about being in the right place at the right time?
+You might look at peers and colleagues who are also in project management roles and wonder, “how did they get promoted and I didn’t?”
+Is there truth in the saying that getting promoted as a project manager is really about being in the right place at the right time?

 From an office politics point-of-view, it may look and feel like this.
 However, any HR expert will tell you that a lot more should (and often does) factor into what makes an employee promotable.